AbeEgbezien06/Biometric-security-project-CYB-302-/README.md

 If Score ≥ Threshold → ACCEPT (person verified)
 If Score < Threshold → REJECT (person denied)
 ```
+Phase 1 — Proof of Concept
+A single fixed threshold (e.g. T = 15) is tested against individual scores to show the system can make a basic Accept/Reject decision.

+Phase 2 — Full Threshold Sweep
+The threshold is automatically swept from 0 up to the highest recorded score.
+At each step, the system counts how many impostors got through and how many genuine users got locked out.
+This maps the full trade-off between security and usability.

+What different thresholds mean in practice:

+ThresholdEffectBest suited forLow (e.g. T = 2)Easy access, but lets impostors through (high FAR)Low-risk settings, e.g. a cafeteriaHigh (e.g. T = 25)Blocks impostors, but locks out real users (high FRR)High-risk settings, e.g. a security operations center

 Thresholds tested: `0.50, 0.60, 0.70, 0.80, 0.90`